DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date, to modify Sandoval with the teachings of Frei to obtain the invention as specified in claim 4.

-Regarding claim 14, Sandoval discloses the computer-implemented method of Claim 13, wherein at least one of the plurality of classification models (Col 8, lines 14-15, such as sensor data classification models 220A, 220B, 220C) is [trained to identify a material of an item in the image].
+Regarding claim 14, in which claim 13 is incorporated, Sandoval discloses wherein at least one of the plurality of classification models (Col. 8, lines 14-15, such as sensor data classification models 220A, 220B, 220C) is [trained to identify a material of an item in the image].

-Sandoval fails to disclose trained to identify a material of an item in the image.
+However, Sandoval fails to explicitly disclose trained to identify a material of an item in the image.

 This method of improving Sandoval was within the ordinary ability of one of ordinary skill in the art based on the teachings of Frei.